Products

 • Determine your sum: Use a statistical analysis test to determine the probability of obtaining your results.
 You will need to calculate the statistical significance of your data.
 Use the statistical significance formula below for this step.

-• Report your results: Finally, based on your observations and your level of confidence in their accuracy, you can report your results to your organization.
-Creating a story from your data will help show stakeholders why your research is important and justify any actions you want
+• Report your results: Finally, based on your observations and your level of confidence in their accuracy, you can report your results to your organisation.
+Creating a story from your data will help to show stakeholders why your research is important and justify any actions you want

 When manually calculating statistical significance, you can use the formula for statistical significance.
-This calculation will allow you to determine whether the difference between two datasets is due to the influence of certain factors or by chance.
+This calculation will allow you to determine whether the difference between two data sets is due to the influence of certain factors or simply down to chance.

 The formula for statistical significance is as follows: